m-schochet/LHIRES-specutils/README.md

 	commit e8d0a77

 **wavelength_lin_solver fits a linear solution to a pair of Neon/Argon lines; wavelength_polynomial_solver does the same but with a 2-term polynomial; wavelength_argon_solver meanwhile only fits a selection of Argon lines to either a polynomial or linear solution.
 This solution is not *clean* but it will work for the time being**

+(new)
+## central.py
+This file helps determine central wavelengths given micrometer settings and images along with determining micrometer settings given a central wavelength